-Updates are all made centrally and do not need to be cascaded down to local enterprise computers, as in the past.
+Here, an operational benefit of SaaS is that updates are all made centrally and do not need to be cascaded down to local enterprise computers, as in the past.
 The result is significantly less overhead and maintenance for the user.

 Beekeeper regularly releases new functionality based on customer feedback to ensure the value provided to our customers is constantly increasing.
-New core features are automatically released to all customers and additional functionality can always be added via the Beekeeper Marketplace through integrations with other systems.
+New core features are automatically released to all customers, and additional functionality can always be added via the Beekeeper Marketplace through integrations with other systems.

 2. Simple Implementation

-Building an on-premise enterprise IT solution comes with steep setup costs associated with the local deployment of required infrastructure.
+Building an on-premise enterprise IT solution comes with steep setup costs associated with the local deployment of the required infrastructure.
 SaaS providers offer software on demand quickly and easily without significant implementation expenses.
 In addition, most SaaS vendors will provide highly experienced customer support staff to assist in case problems arise.

 At Beekeeper, customer service is a top priority.
 While the mobile workplace app we offer is very intuitive and easy to use, the communication challenges our customers face are not so simple.
 That’s where our talented team comes in to help.